 5. Mentally Freeing.
 As is the case with all of our possessions, the more we own, the more they own us.
 And the more stuff we own, the more mental energy is held hostage by them.
 The same is absolutely true with our largest, most valuable asset.
 Buy small and free your mind.

 6. Less environmental impact.
-A smaller home requires less resources to build and less resources to maintain.
+A smaller home requires fewer resources to build and fewer resources to maintain.
 And that benefits all of us.

 7. Encourages family bonding.
 A smaller home results in more social interaction among the members of the family.
 And while this may be the reason that some people purchase bigger homes, I think just the opposite should be true.

 8. Forces you to remove baggage.
 Moving into a smaller home forces you to intentionally pare down your belongings.